 Ear Candling

 I don’t recommend ear candling which involves putting a lighted candle very near your ear!
 If you were doing this on yourself, you could be at serious risk of burning your ear or hair.
-Ear candles are often hollow fabric cones soaked in wax or paraffin and people cut a hole in a paper plate and stick the candle into it to ensure candle wax or ash doesn’t fall.

 Over-the-counter ear drops

-There are plenty of over-the-counter wax softening drops which you can buy such as Sodium Bicarbonate or Otex, which contains Hydrogen Peroxide which fizzes inside the ear to help loosen the wax.
-In many cases this will allow the wax to come out naturally, but sometimes like all these blind procedures may itself cause infection around the wax.
 In general, I am not a fan of olive oil in this situation, as I think it tends to cause a rather greasy unhealthy mess around and inside the ear.

 What to expect after microsuction earwax removal?

 Ear canal microsuction is done in outpatients, with you lying on a couch, and usually takes 10 to 15 minutes.
-It is usually very well tolerated and without side-effects, but you will be asked to remain sitting afterwards for a few minutes to make sure that you don’t feel unsteady, which can happen for a minute or 2 two after the procedure.
+It is typically very well tolerated and without side-effects, but you will be asked to remain sitting afterwards for a few minutes to make sure that you don’t feel unsteady, which can happen for a minute or two after the procedure.

 Very unusually, ear microsuction can cause pain or mild discomfort but your ENT Consultant can immediately stop the procedure or help to minimise the discomfort if this is the case.
-There may sometimes be some mild irritation of the ear, minor or temporary hearing changes or some bleeding after the procedure, but this is very unusual and usually resolves very quickly.

 If earwax build-up was resulting in symptoms such as discomfort, blockage of your ears, hearing loss, tinnitus or vertigo, you should notice an immediate difference post-microsuction procedure.